by Patrick Ropp—GBI Technical Advisor

 We know of no federal regulations or other standards regarding the manufacture of gray water tanks.
 Use the above general guidelines for construction and you should not have any problem using WEST SYSTEM® epoxy.

-Why we don’t recommend building an epoxy composite tank for potable water
+Why we don’t recommend building epoxy composite tanks for potable water

 We have adopted the broad policy of not recommending epoxy for drinking water tanks because of regulatory and safety issues.
 The potential problems outweigh the benefits.
 To date, none of Gougeon Brothers’ epoxies meet FDA regulations or any other drinking water certified approval.
 The major long-term concern with any plastic water tank is extractives leaching out in the water.
 Off-ratio, poorly cured epoxy can release extractives, as noted above.
 In the fabrication of water tanks and food handling equipment, the successful use of epoxy requires thorough mixing and adequate elevated temperature post-cure to assure the maximum cross-linking and cure of the polymer.
 These process controls are not always possible with the home-built tank.
 Unfortunately, neither Gougeon Brothers, Inc. nor any certification agency can verify the level of quality control exercised in the fabrication of the tank.